yify112/MyTime-Automator/README.md

 * PhantomJS 2.1.1 - [Installaton instructions](http://phantomjs.org/download.html)
 * CasperJS 1.1.0 - [Installaton instructions](docs.casperjs.org/en/latest/installation.html)
 * Appropriate credentials (_obviously_ :stuck_out_tongue:)

+### Note
+The wipro external file is no longer needed as gateway is no longer necessary and the wipromytimeinternal.js file is sufficient for both internal and external networks.
+However I've left the external file as it is, for anyone who wishes to use gateway as it hasn't been scrapped yet.

 ### Batch file instructions
 * Make sure the .bat file and the appropriate .js file are in the same directory, or just make the path provided during execution is accurate.